 * No companion animals permitted due to the liability and potential stress for our animal residents.

-* Due to our mission and sacred commitment to our residents – There is no meat, dairy, eggs, or honey permitted on the Sanctuary grounds.
+* Due to our mission and a sacred commitment to our residents – There is no meat, dairy, eggs, or honey permitted on the Sanctuary grounds.

 The Ultimate VEGAN Camping Guide